kibook/s1kd-tools/tools/s1kd-flatten/README.md

 # OPTIONS

+  - \-a, --recursively-add-entries
+    Recursively flatten referenced publication modules, copying their content in to a new PM entry in the "master" publication module.
+The PM entry is given the title of the referenced publication module.
+    The -R (--recursively) option works similarly, but does not create a new PM entry.

   - \-c, --containers
     Flatten referenced container data modules by copying the references inside the container directly in to the publication module.
 The